Throughput and Delay Scaling of Content-Centric Ad Hoc and Heterogeneous Wireless Networks: Introduction and Related Work

+We propose an achievable caching and transmission scheme whereby holders of each content item are independently and uniformly distributed in the network area, and transmission proceeds according to a multi-hop, TDM, cellular scheme in which requesters retrieve content from the holder which is closest in Euclidean distance.
+We establish the throughput and delay scaling of the achievable caching/transmission scheme, and show that the throughput and delay performance are order-optimal within a class of schemes.

+The per-node throughput $\lambda(n)$ and network delay $D(n)$ of the proposed achievable scheme is shown to satisfy\footnote{We say an event holds with high probability (w.h.p.) if the event occurs with probability 1 as $n$ goes to infinity.}

+It can be seen from \eqref{eq:ccntradeoff} that one can simultaneously increase the throughput while decreasing delay, for a given $n$ and $a(n)$.
+This is accomplished by intelligently designing the caching and transmission scheme to decrease the number of transmissions and the accompanying interference.

-We optimize the caching strategy to simultaneously minimize the average network delay and maximize the network throughput.
+Next, we optimize the caching strategy to simultaneously minimize the average network delay and maximize the network throughput.
 Using the optimal caching strategy, we evaluate the network performance under a Zipf content popularity distribution.

-Furthermore, we investigate heterogeneous wireless networks where, in addition to wireless nodes, there are a number of base stations uniformly distributed at random in the network area.
-We show that in order to achieve a better performance in a heterogeneous network in the order sense, the number of base stations needs to be greater than the ratio of the number of nodes to the number of content types.
+Finally, we investigate heterogeneous wireless networks where, in addition to wireless nodes, there are a number of base stations uniformly distributed at random in the network area.
+We show the proposed model and optimization approach can be naturally extended to the heterogeneous case.
+The solution of the content placement optimization problem shows that the number of base stations needs to be greater than the ratio of the number of nodes to the number of content types in order to achieve a better performance in a heterogeneous network in the order sense.
 For the case where the number of content objects is greater than the number of wireless nodes, this condition reduces to having at least one base station in the network.
 In addition, we show that for the Zipf content popularity distribution with exponent $\alpha\geq 3/2$, the performance of the wireless ad hoc network is of the same order as for the heterogeneous wireless network, independent of number of base stations.

-To the best of our knowledge, this paper is the first to characterize the performance of content-centric heterogeneous wireless networks with caching capability.
-Our focus on the random geometric network model allows for ready comparison with existing literature on the scaling behavior of traditional host-based wireless communication networks.